Letter from the Executive Director

 Mount Dora Center for the Arts was founded formally as a 501(c)3 nonprofit organization in 1986.

-Formally known as the Mount Dora Cultural Council , The original purpose of the organization was to coordinate and continue to host the annual Mount Dora Arts Festival that was started in 1975.
+Formally known as the Mount Dora Cultural Council , the original purpose of the group was to host the annual Mount Dora Arts Festival that was started in 1975.

-MDCA also creates opportunities for artists and art to reach more people because we believe in the power of art.
+MDCA creates opportunities for artists to reach our underserved communities because we believe in the power of art.
 Art relives stress, helps to fight depression, and can raise a person’s self-esteem.
 Art creates conversation and gives voice to those without words.

-Today and moving forward, MDCA will strive to become a single point of access to connect, collaborate, and contribute to the artistic growth of all artists, galleries, and art organizations in our community.
+Today and moving forward, we will continually strive to become a beacon of access to connect, collaborate, and contribute to the artistic growth of all.

 Sincerely,